NLnetLabs/rpki-doc/source/krill/testing.rst

 ==========================

-If you want to get operational experience with Krill before before configuring a production parent, you can run with an embedded TA which you can give any address space you want.
+If you want to get operational experience with Krill before before configuring a production parent, you can run with an embedded Trust Anchor (TA) which you can give any address space you want.
 You can generate your own Trust Anchor for it, which can be added to your Relying Party software in order to validate the objects you have published locally.

+..
+Note:: The Krill TA is intended for test purposes only and as such there
+          are some limitations when using it:

+          - The Krill Trust Anchor Locator (TAL) points to the TA certificate using an ``https://`` URI.
+It does not include an ``rsync://`` URI.
+          - Only Relying Party software which supports such an HTTPS TAL can be used with the Krill TA.
+          - When enabling the embedded TA ``use_ta = true`` the Krill daemon assumes that you also set ``repo_enabled = true`` to enable the embedded repository. **Tip:** The ``krillc config repo`` command does this for you.
+          - The TA claims ownership of all possible ASNs, IPv4 addresses and IPv6 addresses.
+It is not currently possible to restrict this to a subset of these resources.

 Setting up the Configuration
 ----------------------------